cub03/Netflix_Userbase/README.md

 ![](netflix_dashboard.png)

 It comprises of various charts showing:
-1. Montly revenue by subscription type
+1. Monthly revenue by subscription type
 2. Monthly revenue and number of users by country
 3. Total monthly subscription by country
 4. Number of users by device and age